Check out some of our other Education Programs

-- Face masks are required to be worn by everyone in grades 1 and above (other than those medically exempt) when indoors or in close contact with an ABNC Interpreter.
-They are not required for Kindergarten and preschool students (recommended if possible).
+- Face masks are required to be worn by everyone in grades K and above (other than those medically exempt) when indoors.
+They are not required for preschool students (recommended if possible).
 Masks do not need to be worn during lunch/ snack break.

 - ABNC Interpreters will perform a daily health check.
 They will not work if they have any symptoms of Covid-19 or are sick.

 - ABNC Interpreters will wear face masks when indoors or in close contact to students.

 - ABNC Interpreters will follow proper handwashing, sanitizing and hygiene protocols.
 Hand sanitizer will be used before touching classroom equipment.

 - Materials and equipment that are required to be touched by students will be disinfected before next use.